 For everyday shooting, it's also useful to know the lowest shutter speed you can get away with for a particular lens, in order to keep image quality as you'd expect.

-Much like aperture, you can leave this all to the camera if you like, but sooner or later you may start to feel like you're not getting the kind of images you want.
-Your camera may be getting it right for everyday images, but there'll be occasions where you may want to take control into your own hands.
+Much like the aperture, you can leave this all to the camera with automatic exposure mode if you like, but sooner or later you may start to feel like you're not getting the kind of images you want.
+Your camera may be getting it right for everyday images, but there'll be occasions when you may want to take control into your own hands.